stoplightio/docs/articles/editor/versioning/introduction.md

 ### Releases

 Creating a Release marks a version as ready to publish and takes a time stamped snapshot of a the most recent edit of a version.
-When publishing all released versions will be included in your documetation under a dropdown selector [More on Releases...](./releases.md)
+When publishing, all released versions, from when they were released, will be included in your documetation under a dropdown selector.
+[More on Releases...](./releases.md)

 ## Best Practices